05Arda/Projects/README.md

 Each week, I'll be creating and uploading a new project that tackles a problem, aiming to continuously improve my development skills.

 ## Projects
 The repository will grow over time with new and interesting projects.
-You can find all the projects in the list below, along with a brief description and a link to their respective folders.
+You can find all the projects in the repository, and also the last two projects below, along with a brief description and a link to their respective folders.

 | Project Name | Description | Status | Link |
 |--------------|-------------|--------|------|